 - Use a firm but gentle voice to address the behavior

 - Remove the child from the activity

 - Focus your remarks on the behavior you want to see

 - Don’t use words or a tone of voice that shames or frightens a child

 - Don’t use sarcasm or scream at a child

-- Never make remarks that put down the individual as a person or make negative references about appearance, race, or
+- Never make remarks that put down the individual as a person or make negative references about appearance, race, or gender or abilities.

 - Never use corporal punishment or spanking of any kind

 - Use touch ONLY in appropriate affirming ways

 – Appropriate examples: high fives, pat on the back or shoulders, side hugs etc.

 – Inappropriate examples: demanding/expecting hugs, slapping on the butt, kissing, etc.